Our Top Apps for Art Appreciation in Your Class

 5) Compare and contrast – Try to choose a wide variety of pieces with at least one common theme (for example representations of children in art). that way they have an immediate point of reference and can feedback accordingly.

 Apps can open up art that might otherwise be inaccessible but to get a real feeling of the size, texture and feeling that live art produces do try to take your class to a local gallery if you can.
 If you’re UK-based Art Guide is a free guide to seeing and experiencing art across the UK and will help you discover world-class exhibitions and art museums near you.
+Read on to discover our favourite drawing apps for kids, to help you decide where to start, but do let us know what sketching and painting apps you depend on.

 Have fun with art appreciation in your class!